Teniola-Ola/Portfolio/README.md

 ## Author
-- Your Name
+- Professor Omar Al-Trad
-- Contact: your.email@example.com
+- Contact: Omar.Al-Trad@dcfaculty.mycampus.ca

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgement
-- This script is based on various tutorials and examples from online resources and the Pandas documentation.
+- This script is based on Lab_4_week7 tutorials and examples Data-1202 on DC Connect.